DataScienceSpecialization/courses/02_RProgramming/syllabus.md

 ## Peer Review

-For many of the course projects, peer scoring will be necessary to evaluate the completion of the assignments.
+For many of the course projects in the Data Science Specialization, peer assessment will be necessary to evaluate the completion of the assignments.
 We have created and tested rubrics for each assignment.
 They are not perfect and will not be perfectly applied.
 However, we believe that the feedback from peer assessment adds value above simple multiple choice assessments.

 * We have tried to make the criteria as objective as possible, do your best to apply them to the best of your abilities.